JVimes/BuildInstaller/ReadMe.md

 BuildInstaller is a NuGet package that causes a Visual Studio project to produce an installer during Release builds (configurable).

-The project's output files will be installed under "Program Files (x86)" and a shortcut placed at the root of Start menu.
+The project's output files will be installed under Program Files and a shortcut placed at the root of Start menu.
 The application can be uninstalled via Apps & Features.

 # Use